Ghira221/API_recipes/guacamole.md

 * pepper
 * salt
 ## Instructions
+* peel the avocados
-Mash it all together with care.
+* mash it all together with care